GoldWave

 Is GoldWave available for the Mac?

+is required.
 For similar native Mac software, please try these links:

 -